 Qualifying insurance policies must limit out-of-pocket costs in 2020 to $13,800 for family health plans ($13,500 in 2019) and $6,900 for people with individual coverage ($6,750 in 2019).
 Minimum policy deductibles increased for 2020 from $2,700 to $2,800 for families and from $1,350 to $1,400 for individuals.

 The IRS also announced that anyone with a high-deductible health plan that covers medical expenses related to COVID-19 before plan deductibles have been met could still contribute to an HSA.
 This includes coverage for the panel of diagnostic testing for influenza A and B, norovirus and other coronaviruses, and respiratory syncytial virus, and any items or services required by law to be covered with zero cost sharing.
 It also included telehealth and other remote care services.

 In addition, beginning in 2020, funds from HSAs, health flexible spending arrangements (FSAs), and health reimbursement arrangements (HRAs) can be used to buy over-the-counter medicines without the need of a doctor's prescription, as well as menstrual care products.

-Workers can also make mid-year changes to their health and dependent care FSAs in 2020, if their employer modifies its FSA plan.
-Employers can allow workers to:
+Workers could also make mid-year changes to their health and dependent care FSAs in 2020, if their employer modified its FSA plan.
+Employers could allow workers to: